-If you are interested in making an appointment with Robert or Lachlan or would simply like to have a chat, please feel free to contact the clinic on (03) 9337 8572.
+If you are interested in making an appointment with one of our experienced acupuncturist’s or would simply like to have a chat, please feel free to contact the clinic on (03) 9337 8572.

 Robert Gentile, who has been involved with acupuncture and natural medicine for over a decade, has a clinical focus in working with patients with fertility, IVF, pregnancy and women’s health related concerns.
 Robert is the Clinical Director of Essendon Natural Health.
 He incorporates an approach that combines acupuncture and Chinese medicine ideas with natural integrative medicine.